When the word “mold” is used, it never seems to be in a favorable way, does it? And yet, mold is around us everywhere.

 - Look for condensation and wet spots.
 Fix the source of the leak ASAP.

 - Prevent moisture from condensing by increasing surface temperature or reducing the moisture level in the air.
 To increase surface temperature, insulate or increase air circulation.
-To reduce the moisture level in the air, repair leaks, increase ventilation.
+To reduce the moisture level in the air, repair leaks, and increase ventilation.

-- Keep HVAC drip pans clean, flowing properly and unobstructed.
+- Keep HVAC drip pans clean, flowing properly, and unobstructed.